 Growing rhubarb is so easy, everyone should have a plant or two!
-As I was walking through the garden this weekend, I noticed that the rhubarb plants were up – when rhubarb emerges, it’s a sure sign of spring!
+And when the rhubarb plants emerge, it’s a sure sign of spring!

 Here’s all you need to know to grow your own tasty, perennial rhubarb: